-In today’s day and age travelling is considered a form of escapism to some while a lifestyle to others.
-The reasons to travel could be several pertaining to one’s age, nature of their job, academics or just plain preference among others.
+In today’s day and age, traveling is considered a form of escapism to some while a lifestyle to others.
+The reasons to travel could be several pertaining to one’s age, the nature of their job, academics or just plain preference among others.
 Whether you travel for fun or work- it teaches you the things you couldn’t have learned otherwise.
 Be it the unexpected situations that stand in your way while you travel or the new perspective of life a stranger teaches you, it’s the uncertainty of its nature that helps you in your journey of understanding yourself better.

-Must Read: A Tour Guide To The Java Island in Indonesia
+Must Read: A Tour Guide To The Java Island In Indonesia

 Bali Holiday Packages On TravelTriangle

 Stay at luxurious private pool villas and resorts, Experience thrilling water sports – parasailing, scuba diving, and snorkeling – or take a sunset dinner cruise.
 Get best holiday deals for Bali offered only by TravelTriangle.

 There are many ways to reach Karimun Island.
 One of the ways is to take a plane from Semarang (2 hours flight from Singapore or Kuala Lumpur, 1 hour from Jakarta Bandung or Bali).
 Then, take another plane to Karimunjawa or take a boat from either Semarang or Jepara.
 You must check the weather forecast as the trips are highly dependent on low tide levels.

 One will never find themselves wondering too hard about what to do here since the island offers a range of touristy activities.

 Its one of the most popular things among those who visit this island.
 So, you could find yourself a boat and go hopping from one island to the other meanwhile exploring the beaches and the sea as you go.
 Some of the preferred islands are; Pulau Tengah, Tanjung Gelam and Menjangan Besar.
 They are touted to be the most beautiful islands in the world.